 Innovate UK has launched a competition to encourage UK businesses to help innovate and address critical issues around the Covid19 pandemic.

 There's a brand new programme for games companies in Scotland to help them achieve greater success globally.
-Scottish Enterprise has partnered with Elevator, to launch an accelerator programme designed to...
+Scottish Enterprise has partnered with Elevator, to launch an accelerator programme designed to help games companies grow internationally.
+The programme promises a variety of topics, events and help, including: Keynote sessions from international experts Workshops Monthly meet-ups (Glasgow,...
 Continue Reading →